mertcan79/weatherapp/README.md

 3. Access the WeatherApp:
    - Open your web browser and navigate to `http://localhost:8000` to access the frontend.
    - You can now use the WeatherApp to get weather forecasts.
-## Running the Application with Docker
-Start the application using Docker Compose:

-     docker-compose up --build

-This command will build and start the backend, frontend, and mock server containers.
-Access the WeatherApp frontend in your browser at `http://localhost:8000´.

 ## Testing
 Automated tests ensure the application's correctness.
 To run tests:
 Navigate to the `backend` directory and run tests:
 1. For mocha
      ```sh
-     cd backend
+     cd backend/tests
      npm test
      ```
 2. For Robot
+Start the mock-server for testing purposes.
      ```sh
+     cd mock-server
+     npm install
+     npm start
+     ```
+     ```sh
+     cd tests
      robot .
      ```
+## Running the Application with Docker
+Start the application using Docker Compose:

+     docker-compose up --build

+This command will build and start the backend, frontend, and mock server containers.
+Access the WeatherApp frontend in your browser at `http://localhost:8000´.

 ## Configuration
 The WeatherApp configuration is managed through environment variables: